Patrick322/Akan-Names-1/README.md

 ## BDD

-The Web application loads and the user gets to fill in their first name, birthday and gender and submit to generate their akan name and the day they were born.
+The Web application loads and the user gets to fill in their first name, birthday and gender and on submission it generates their Akan name and the day they were born.
 <img src="images/img.png">

 ## Technologies used